sumitm89/riboswitch_inverseRNAfolding/README.md

 ![Figure 1-pipeline](https://user-images.githubusercontent.com/26137763/210639624-bea590b6-2b6a-4388-8a0c-69616f45fc6f.png)

+Altough each and every screening steps depicted in this pipeline are important, but, the most crucial steps are <b>(1) Mutations and design of RNA with similar structure of target riboswitches using RNAfbinv 2.0,</b> and <b>(2) Building covariance model and database search </b>.
+To use this pipeline we need to install the following softwares (i) RNAfbinv 2.0 (which also require Vienna RNA package), (ii) Infernal 1.1, (iii) BLAST+ software.
+Instead of installing BLAST+ user can also perform web-BLAST available in https://blast.ncbi.nlm.nih.gov/Blast.cgi using NCBI-RefSeq database.

 # 1. Mutations and design of RNA with similar structure of target riboswitches using RNAfbinv 2.0

 RNAfbinv is a fragment based RNA design tool.
 It uses a simulated annealing process to optimize a 2D RNA structure.<br/>